google/badwolf/docs/bql.md

 ```

 As you may have expected, you can group by multiple bindings or aliases.
 Also,
 grouping allows a small subset of aggregates.
-Those include `count` its
+Those include `count`, its
 variant with `distinct`, and `sum`.
 Other functions will be added as needed.
 The queries below illustrate how these simple aggregations can be used:

 ```
-  SELECT ?grandparent as ?gp, count(?grand_child) as ?gc FROM ?family_tree
+  SELECT ?grandparent AS ?gp, count(?grand_child) AS ?gc FROM ?family_tree
   WHERE {
     ?grandparent "parent_of"@[] ?x . ?x "parent_of"@[] ?grand_child